ljw1004/csharpspec/csharp/classes.md

 ### Members

-With the exception of partial methods (§10.2.7), the set of members of a type declared in multiple parts is simply the union of the set of members declared in each part.
-The bodies of all parts of the type declaration share the same declaration space (§3.3), and the scope of each member (§3.7) extends to the bodies of all the parts.
+With the exception of partial methods ([Partial methods](classes.md#partial-methods)), the set of members of a type declared in multiple parts is simply the union of the set of members declared in each part.
+The bodies of all parts of the type declaration share the same declaration space ([Declarations](basic-concepts.md#declarations)), and the scope of each member ([Scopes](basic-concepts.md#scopes)) extends to the bodies of all the parts.
 The accessibility domain of any member always includes all the parts of the enclosing type; a `private` member declared in one part is freely accessible from another part.
 It is a compile-time error to declare the same member in more than one part of the type, unless that member is a type with the `partial` modifier.

 ```csharp
 partial class A